lildude/phpZenfolio/CONTRIBUTING.md

 # Licensing

-By contributing code you agree to license your contribution under the MIT license.
+By contributing code you agree to license your contribution under the [MIT license](https://opensource.org/licenses/MIT).

-By contributing documentation, examples, or any other non-code assets you agree to license your contribution under the CC BY 3.0 license.
+By contributing documentation, examples, or any other non-code assets you agree to license your contribution under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
 Attribution shall be given according to the current bylaws of this group.